tmpmachine/lsdb.js/README.md

 # lsdb.js
-local storage plain JS app data utilitu/helper
+Plain JS local storage utility/helper for storing application config in the form of object.

 ## Installation (CDN jsDelivr)
 Include in your application :